PyBeginner1/CriticalHeatFluxPrediction/README.md

 # CriticalHeatFluxPrediction
-Looking at a dataset of experimental conditions and trying to predict the critical heat flux for a given experiment.
+Looking at a dataset of experimental conditions and trying to predict the critical heat flux for a given experiment.<br />

+Model ---> Random Forest Regressor